PacktPublishing/Java-EE-8-and-Angular/README.md

 * Docker: Docker CE and Docker Compose
 * More details: Latest version of Git and Maven (Apache Maven 3.5 or above), Payara Micro 5 (https://www.payara.fish/downloads)

+### Specific instructions

+With the repository cloned or downloaded, navigate to the chapter for building and running the projects.

+#### Chapter 2

+**cdise-starter**
+Within the project run: mvn clean install

+This downloads the dependencies and runs the single JUnit Test for CDI.

+#### Open the project and browse and run these classes

+* BootCDI - To see simple CDI usage.
+* Task - To see @RequestScoped usage using RequestContextController and @ActivateRequestContext binding
+* Check org.jee8ng.starter.cdise.observer.Test for observer behaviour
+* Check org.jee8ng.starter.cdise.orderedobserver.AccountService for ordered observer
+* Check org.jee8ng.starter.cdise.annotationliteral.Test for seeing qualifier in action
+* Check org.jee8ng.starter.cdise.annotationliteral.TestDynamicQualifier for seeing dynamic qualifier

+**cdise-jpa-starter**
+Within the project run: mvn clean install

+Browse code starting with class App.java

+* App - contains CRUD operations using JPA
+* JPAProvider - used for obtaining EntityManager and cleanup

+#### jpa-validation-starter
+Within the project run: mvn clean install

+Run project on Java EE 8 Server such as Payara 5 and observe output (Ignore the DROP TABLE exceptions)

+Browse code under package org.jee8ng.jpa.validation.starter which demos validations

+* Task.java makes use of @Entity, @MappedSuperclass and @EntityListeners
+* App.java executes JPA code on startup
+* WEB-INF/web.xml defines a datasource
+* src/main/resources/META-INF/persistence.xml defines the Persistence Unit

+#### Chapter 4

+**payara folder has 3 projects**
+Within each project run: **mvn clean install**

+Then run each project as independent process using payara-micro-xxx.jar (xxx is version of latest server downloaded).

+**java -jar payara-micro-xxx.jar --deploy ims-micro-users/target/ims-microusers.war
+--port 8081**

+**java -jar payara-micro-xxx.jar --deploy ims-micro-tasks/target/ims-microtasks.war
+--port 8082**

+**java -jar payara-micro-xxx.jar --deploy ims-micro-notify/target/ims-micronotify.war
+--port 8083**

+#### Running with Docker ####
+ims-micro-users (Uses Payara Micro base image)

+* docker build -t jee8ng/ims-micro-users .
+* docker run -p 8080:8080 jee8ng/ims-micro-users

+ims-micro-tasks

+Create the runnable jar and then next create Docker container image using it.

+* java -jar payara-micro-xxx.jar --deploy ims-micro-tasks.war --outputUberJar ims-micro-tasks.jar
+* docker build -t jee8ng/ims-micro-tasks
+* docker run -p 8080:8080 jee8ng/ims-micro-tasks

+#### spring folder
+issue-manager-users - Maven example of Spring Boot Microservice project

+**mvn spring-boot:run**

+#### swarm folder
+issue-manager-users - Maven example of Wildfly Swarm Microservice project

+**mvn wildfly-swarm:run**

+#### Chapter 5

+* ims-micro-tasks
+* Deploy on a Payara 5 or Java EE 8 server and see server logs
+* Browse code under package org.jee8ng.ims.tasks

+#### Chapter 6

+Sample code to browse JAXRS features

+* ims-micro-notify
+* ims-micro-tasks
+* ims-micro-users

+jaxrsdemo

+* Sample code to check resource life cycle and filters.
+* Contains swagger annotations

+#### Chapter 7

+Build ims-security first by going to the project folder and running:
+**mvn clean install**

+Next run these commands to get the project up and running.

+* ims-users/buildAndRun.sh
+* ims-issues/buildAndRun.sh
+* ims-comments/buildAndRun.sh
+* ims-chat/buildAndRun.sh
+* Run **docker ps** and see if all Docker containers are up

+You can either play around with Postman or curl with the REST APIs or startup the Angular IMS app.

+#### Chapter 11

+Running the Angular IMS Application locally.
+This depeneds on Chapter 7 (backend).

+Run **npm install** from ims-ui project folder.
+Run **ng serve --open** from ims-ui project folder

+Two accounts would be setup already:

+>Account: Admin
+Username: admin
+Password: admin

+>Account: Guest
+Username: guest
+Password: guest

+#### Chapter 13
+This depeneds on Chapter 7 (backend).

+Build project using **mvn clean install**

+#### Chapter 14
+This library gets used in Chapter 7 code as well.

+Build project using **mvn clean install**

 ## Related Products